useTransition

 // ...

-Here is a tiny simplified router example using Transitions for navigations.
+Here is a simplified router example using Transitions for navigations.

 import { Suspense, useState, useTransition } from 'react';